Who should pick the next Prime Minister?

 Anthony Eden, Harold Macmillan, Alec Douglas-Home, Jim Callaghan and John Major all became Prime Minister between general elections on the sole say-so of MPs.
 Few would argue their legitimacy was diminished for lack of grassroots involvement.

 Even in the age of party members electing leaders, Gordon Brown and Theresa May were no less legitimate Prime Ministers for taking office unopposed.
-Yet had Andrea Leadsom not withdrawn as a candidate in 2016, May could well have been denied the premiership despite enjoying far greater support among Conservative MPs (199 backers to Leadsom’s 84).

 In 2016, Labour MPs voted no confidence in Jeremy Corbyn as leader, and when he refused to resign, triggered a leadership challenge.
 Party members responded by re-electing Corbyn with an even larger mandate.
-Cowed, MPs did not try to unseat Corbyn again, but his inability to command the confidence of much of the parliamentary party continued to hamper Labour's effectiveness as an opposition.
+Cowed, MPs did not try to unseat Corbyn again, but his inability to command the confidence of the parliamentary party continued to hamper Labour's effectiveness as an opposition.

 Perhaps learning from this experience, Conservative MPs have increasingly sought to game leadership contests.
-Because MPs can only narrow the field to two candidates, endorsements are shaped by who is likely to win among members, not necessarily who is likely to win among the public – let alone who would make the best Prime Minister.
-James Cleverly directing supporters to lend their vote to the weaker of his potential run-off rivals, only to fail to make the final two himself, was one, farcical consequence.
-Liz Truss was another, altogether more damaging.
-MPs harbouring serious concerns about her suitability nevertheless helped propel Truss into the run-off, calculating that she was likely to win among members and that loyalty might be rewarded in office.
+Because MPs can only narrow the field to two candidates, endorsements are shaped by who is likely to win the membership, not necessarily who is likely to win in the country – let alone who would make the best Prime Minister.